-This Authority may undertake covert test purchasing exercises in order to check compliance with the requirement that under 18's do not access 'adult only' gambling facilities.
-This exercise would be in response to concerns about underage gambling vulnerabilities, in particular subsectors of the gambling industry.
+This Authority may undertake covert test purchasing exercises in order to check compliance with the requirement that under 18s do not access 'adult only' gambling facilities.
+This exercise would be in response concerns about underage gambling vulnerabilities in particular sub-sectors of the gambling industry.
 Under the terms of the Gambling Commission's Licence Conditions and Codes of Practice operators must monitor the effectiveness of their policies and procedures for preventing underage access to gambling premises and products.
+At the time of the drafting of this policy certain subsectors of the gambling industry had not provided the Gambling Commission with any assurances that this was happening.
+Those sub-sectors are, broadly, the small and medium-sized Betting Premises.
+Adult Gaming Centres and Family Entertainment Centres.

-There are also no assurances in relation to Category C gaming machines in alcohol licensed premises to which under 18's have access.
+There are also no assurances in relation to Category C gaming machines in alcohol licensed premises to which under 18s have access.
 With this in mind this Authority intends to include Alcohol Licensed Premises with Category C gaming machines as being appropriate for test purchasing - this being in order to monitor the effectiveness of their policies and procedures for preventing underage access to gambling products.

 There are a number of steps which this Authority would recommend to operators in order to prevent underage access and monitor the effectiveness of their policies.
-These steps include the adoption of a Challenge 25 Policy and the use of third party test purchasing in order to test the effectiveness of the Challenge 25 Policy.
+These steps include the adoption of a Think 21 Policy and the use of third party test purchasing in order to test the effectiveness of the Think 21 Policy.
 Further recommended steps can be found in the Premises Sections and the Safeguarding Children Section of this policy document.